An overview of Kindergarten at Nottingham is below, or click here to learn more about the grade K teachers!

 Ms. Patricia Duran, Kindergarten Assistant, firstname.lastname@example.org

 Hi Bear Families!
-My name is Lisa Barnett and I am thrilled to back for my third year in Kindergarten at Nottingham.
+My name is Lisa Barnett and I am thrilled to back for my fifth year in Kindergarten at Nottingham.
 My husband, two children, and two dogs live in Arlington.
 I am a former attorney and after having my own children decided to go into education.
 I worked for seven years at al local private preschool, and received my M.ED from Marymount’ University Professional Development School.
 I’m looking forward to a great year of discovery with your children.

 Mrs. Fortin, Kindergarten Assistant, firstname.lastname@example.org